 Don’t allow infectionsDiseases like flu and other child hold disease can be dangerous for children with sickle cell disorder.
-Hand washing by both the child and caregiver should be taking seriously and it should be with clean water and soap and it should be done always.
+Hand washing by both the child and the caregiver should be taking seriously and it should be with clean water and soap and it should be done always.
 To care for Children with sickle cell disease you must not eat undercooked foods, meats, and eggs, you must keep their environment clean and also make sure the child's immunizations are up to date

 If the child has a fever of 38.3 degrees Celsius accompanied by chills and a lack of energy, contact your child's doctor for advice.
 Resist the temptation to simply treat your child at home with fever-reducing medications because the fever could be a sign of a more serious complication.